inscrow/dotfiles/docs/README.md

 ### Font

-I use Hack [Nerd Font](https://www.nerdfonts.com/) both in the terminal and in the status bar.
+I use Hack [Nerd Font](https://www.nerdfonts.com/) for the status bar and [Terminus Font](http://terminus-font.sourceforge.net/) in the terminal.
 For the Japanese numbers I use Sazanami Mincho.

 ## Screenshots